Borrow Wisely for Your Education & Know Your Repayment Options

 Deferment = a postponement of payment on a loan that is allowed under certain conditions and during which interest does not accrue for subsidized loans.
 This request can be made if you are returning to school and are enrolled in at least half-time status.
 Please contact your loan servicer for more information.

 Forbearance = a period during which your monthly loan payments are temporarily suspended or reduced.
 You may qualify for forbearance if you are willing but not able to make loan payments due to certain types of financial hardships.

-A complete list of Direct Loan forbearances and their eligibility criteria can be reviewed at www
+A complete list of Direct Loan deferment and forbearance types and eligibility criteria can be reviewed at www.studentloans.gov.

 Repayment Plan = Changing repayment plans is a good way to manage your loan debt when your financial circumstances change.
 For example, you can usually lower your monthly payment by changing to another repayment plan with a longer term to repay the loan.
 There are no penalties for changing repayment plans.